finos/FDC3/docs/api-bridging/spec.md

 interface AppIdentifier {
   readonly appId: string;
   readonly instanceId?: string;
-  /** Field that represents the Desktop Agent that the app is available on.**/ readonly desktopAgent?: string;
+  /** The Desktop Agent that the app is available on.
+Used in Desktop Agent
+   *  Bridging to identify the Desktop Agent to target.
+   *  @experimental Introduced in FDC3 2.1 and may be refined by further changes
+   *  outside the normal FDC3 versioning policy.
+   **/
+  readonly desktopAgent?: string;
 }
 ```